Krassnig/CodeDraw/INTRODUCTION.md

 }
 ```

-For a more complicated and interesting examples look at a simple implementation of [Conway's Game of Life](https://github.com/Krassnig/CodeDraw/blob/cc2ed6eabc03c43c8538a6e95d5c85f43358cff2/src/examples/java/GameOfLife.java).
+For a more interesting examples look at an implementation of [Conway's Game of Life](/src/examples/java/GameOfLife.java).

 ## The Animation Interface